The 6 best toys for indoor cats – tested by our fussy and unbiased felines

 How to choose the best toys for indoor cats

-Cat toys are relatively inexpensive, so the best way to find them is to just try things out and see what works for your cat and its temperament.
+Cat toys are relatively inexpensive, so the best way to find them is to just try things out and see what works for your cat and their temperament.

 Be led by how your cat behaves.
-If they enjoy running around your home, something like a cat ball is best, as they encourage your cat to sprint and pounce.
+If they enjoy running around your home, something like the Cheerble Wicked Ball M3 is best, as it encourages your cat to sprint and pounce.

 You should also think about how much you want to be involved in play.
 Most vets recommend you play with your cat for 15 to 20 minutes, two to three times a day.